AdobeDocs/commerce-merchant-services.en/help/live-search/workspace.md

 ### Healthcare customers

 If you are a healthcare customer and you installed the [Data Services HIPAA extension](../data-connection/hipaa-readiness.md#installation), which is part of the [Data Connection](../data-connection/overview.md) extension, storefront event data that is used by [!DNL Live Search] is no longer captured.
 This is because storefront event data is generated client-side.
-If you want to continue to capture and send storefront event data, you can re-enable event collection for [!DNL Live Search].
+To continue capturing and sending storefront event data, re-enable event collection for [!DNL Live Search].
 See [general configuration](https://experienceleague.adobe.com/en/docs/commerce-admin/config/general/general.html#data-services) to learn more.

 ## Set the scope